Erie, Alabama

 Erie is a ghost town located in present-day Hale County, Alabama, United States.

-This was formerly the county seat of a larger Greene County, but the seat was moved to Eutaw in 1838 for the benefits of a more central location in a developing frontier area.
+This was formerly the county seat of the larger Greene County, but the seat was moved to Eutaw in 1838 for the benefits of a more central location in a developing frontier area.

 Erie declined without the benefit of county government business.
 When Hale County was organized in 1867, after the Civil War, Erie was within its boundaries.
 It was effectively abandoned long before the last house burned down in 1933.

 Located at the "Erie Bend" on the east bank of the Black Warrior River, the former settlement is approximately 11 mi east of Greensboro.

 History

 Originally located in Greene County, Erie was the first county seat.

 Erie was incorporated in 1820, and was a thriving town with stores, a hotel, a jail, and a population of approximately 1,500 who "dwelt in pomp and circumstances with all the bickerings and intrique (sic), the ambitions, love and hate that surrounds a prosperous town".

 Located on a bend of the Black Warrior River, Erie became a shipping port for cotton headed to the seaport of Mobile on the Gulf Coast.
 The hauling of cotton by wagon gave employment to a number of professional teamsters.